BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 Let me repeat: In contrast to the notion of *physical time* as a fixed dimension in physics---be it Newtonian absolute time or relativistic proper time---Spencer-Brown treats time as emergent.
 It arises not as a pre-given container for events, but through the rhythmic repetition of distinctions.
 Time begins when a form is drawn, erased, and drawn again.
-In this view, physical time---with its clock-based regularity---may can be seen as a stabilized trace of recursive operations, an emergent order from the logical oscillation between marked and unmarked states.
+In this view, physical time---with its clock-based regularity---may be seen as a stabilized trace of recursive operations, an emergent order from the logical oscillation between marked and unmarked states.
 What physics treats as measurable, external time may, from this perspective, be the formal consequence of internal, self-observing operations.

 So, at this point the reader might ask: Can we reconcile *physical time* with *logical time*?